Community Supported Agriculture-closed for Summer 2018 Applications!

 Nourse Farm community members buy into the farm’s production at the start of the growing season and in exchange receive a share of the farm’s harvest.
 A share holder comes to the farm once a week and choose harvest products from weekly produce.
 At Nourse Farm we offer a subscription CSA where members shop farmer's market style, rather than pick-up a prepared box, bin or bag.
 We do the work (planting, weeding, harvesting) and you do the eating.
 The CSA is just one way that we market our products at the farm.

 Every week, CSA members can choose among the available fruits and vegetables.
 While the exact produce choices will depend on the month, customers are assured a rich and healthy variety that will liven up weekly meals and snacks.
-For a full listing of the products, please refer to the first page of the Fall CSA application.
-Note that the 2017 Fall CSA is now accepting applications.
-Sign-up today!
+For a some of our frequently asked questions (FAQs) please click here: Nourse Farm CSA FAQs!

 How We Grow Most of Nourse Farm’s produce is naturally grown; however, for a few crops that is not feasible.
 For these particular crops we use an Integrated Pest Management (IPM) program.
 That means we utilize many strategies to avoid or solve a pest problem.
 In this program we scout the fields for insects and disease, we seek protection with beneficial insects and biological controls, we use disease resistant varieties, and bug-excluding row covers.
 If the problem reaches the economic injury level, where the pest problem would cause enough damage for us to lose money, then we use the safest pesticides.
 The farm soil is kept alive and fertile by plowing down soil building cover crops, compost, lime, and commercial fertilizer.